 According to the Chartered Institute of Personnel and Development (CIPD), engaged employees are "less likely to leave the organization" they work for.
 This reality is plain, simple, and backed by hard data.
 As early as 2004, quantitative analysis by Corporate Leadership Council found that engaged employees are "87 percent less likely to leave the organization."

 An internal study by financial services giant Standard Chartered found similar results.
 Among their branches, those with high employee engagement had 46% less voluntary turnover.

-Of course, some sectors may simply experience naturally higher turnover rates than other industries.
+Of course, some sectors may experience naturally higher turnover rates than others.
 If your industry has historically high turnover rates, you might be tempted to think that employee engagement isn’t likely to have much impact.
 However, the evidence shows that this isn't the case.

 While the precise impact of engagement on turnover rates will vary depending on the inherent characteristics of your industry, the results are virtually always positive.